 Selling your home?
-There are certain important questions all sellers should ask of their Vermont Real Estate agent.
+There are important questions all sellers should ask of their Vermont Real Estate agent.

 - Is it okay to call my agent at home?